Scalable Byzantine Consensus via Hardware-assisted Secret Sharing

 \section{\BFT Overview}

 In this section, we give an overview of \BFT before providing a detailed specification in Section~\ref{sec:BFT}.

 \textbf{System model.} \BFT operates in the same setting as in Section~\ref{subsec:PBFT}: it guarantees safety in asynchronous networks but requires weak synchrony for liveness.
-We further assume that each replica holds a hardware-based TEE that maintains a monotonic counter and a rollback-resistant memory\footnote{Rollback-resistant memory can be built via monotonic counters~\cite{dirtybit}.}.
+We further assume that each replica holds a hardware-based TEE that maintains a monotonic counter and a rollback-resistant memory\footnote{ {Rollback-resistant memory can be built via monotonic counters~\cite{dirtybit}.}}.
 TEEs can verify one another using remote attestation and establish secure communication channels among them~\cite{anati2013innovative}.
 We assume that faulty replicas may be Byzantine but TEEs may only crash.

-\textbf{Strawman design.} We choose the optimistic paradigm where $f+1$ active replicas agree and execute the requests and the other $f$ passive replicas just update their states.
+\textbf{Strawman design.} We choose the optimistic paradigm (like CheapBFT~\cite{CheapBFT}) where $f+1$ active replicas agree and execute the requests and the other $f$ passive replicas just update their states.
 The optimistic paradigm achieves a strong tradeoff between efficiency and resilience (see Section~\ref{sec:discussion}).
-We use \textbf{message aggregation} to reduce message complexity to $O(n)$: during \commitP, each active replica $\Ser_i$ sends its commit message directly to the primary $\Ser_p$ instead of multicasting to all replicas.
-To avoid the overhead associated with message aggregation using primitives like multisignatures, we use \textbf{secret sharing} for aggregation.
+We use \textbf{message aggregation} (\textlabel{with one more communication step}{R2(8.1)}) to reduce message complexity to $O(n)$: during \commitP, each active replica $\Ser_i$ sends its commit message directly to the primary $\Ser_p$ instead of multicasting to all replicas.
+To avoid the overhead associated with message aggregation using primitives like multisignatures, we use \textbf{secret sharing} for aggregation. \textlabel{An essential assumption}{R1:7} of our protocol is that secrets are one-time.
 To facilitate this, we introduce an additional \preprocessingP phase in the design of \BFT. \fig{fig:FastBFT} depicts the overall message pattern of \BFT.